8/1/2024

 speaker

-Yes.
-Thank you so much.
+Yes, thank you so much.
 I just want to touch back on maintenance.
 And Matt, as you said, it was a choppier quarter.
 Do you spend a little bit more time talking about lessons learned from this?
-And as you go forward to future periods of maintenance, what do you take forward so we can more steady our operations?
+And as you go forward to future periods of maintenance, what do you take forward so we get more of a steadier operation?

 speaker